Short Overview of Better Call Saul Season 4 Finale – ‘Winner’

 This episode marks the inception of Jimmy McGill’s infamous alter-ego ‘Saul Goodman’.

-Jimmy is confronted by Chuck’s gravestone when he visits the cemetery.
-He is greeted by Chuck’s old acquaintances who pay homage.
-Jimmy then sorrowfully releases his emotional turmoil and returns to Kim for a caffeinated drink.
+Jimmy visits Chuck’s gravestone and is greeted by his brothers old acquaintances who pay homage.
+He releases his emotional turmoil and returns to Kim for a coffee.

-A flashback in the series finale is introduced.
-‘Winner’ is epitomised by the opening with Chuck and Jimmy’s beautiful brotherly bond.
+‘Winner’ is epitomised by the opening flashback with Chuck and Jimmy’s beautiful brotherly bond.
 As they karaoke and sing ‘The Winner Takes It All’, they are utterly at their closest.
 A very somber scene given the nature of Jimmy currently without Chuck in his life.

 The episode continues as a memorial event for a library dedicated to Chuck’s legacy is created and opened by an anonymous donor.
 This is revealed a Jimmy later in the episode as fellow lawyers are rather shocked at the notion that ‘the brother’ had paid for such a prestigious event and library.